C-Otto/lnd-manageJ/rating.md

 # Rating

-The rating given for an individual channel or peer is designed to help compare a channel/node with respect to the other channels/nodes on your peer.
+The rating given for an individual channel or peer is designed to help compare a channel/node with respect to the other channels/nodes on your node.

 ## Computation
 The higher the rating, the better the channel/peer.
 The following values are taken into account to compute the final